March quarter 2020

-The December quarter 2019 SALM estimates show that more than half (52.3 per cent) of the SA2s for which smoothed estimates are available recorded a decrease in their unemployment rate over the year to the December quarter 2019.
+The March quarter 2020 SALM estimates show that 47.9 per cent of SA2s recorded a decrease in their unemployment rate over the year to the March quarter 2020.

-In the December quarter 2019, 59.5 per cent of all SA2s for which smoothed estimates are available recorded an unemployment rate of less than 5.0 per cent while 10.4 per cent of SA2s recorded an unemployment rate of 10.0 per cent or more
+In the March quarter 2020, 58.8 per cent of SA2s recorded an unemployment rate of less than 5.0 per cent while 10.4 per cent of SA2s recorded an unemployment rate of 10.0 per cent or more.

-It is anticipated that the March quarter 2020 issue of SALM will be released in July 2020.
+It is anticipated that the June quarter 2020 issue of SALM will be released in late September 2020.

 This report was prepared by the Labour Market Analysis and Advice Section within the Labour Market Research and Analysis Branch.
-For further information, please contact Joel Meehan on (02) 6240 5358, or email the SALM inbox atSALM@dese.gov.au.
+For further information, please contact Joel Meehan on (02) 6240 5358 or Andrew Gatenby on (02) 6240 9130, or email the SALM inbox at SALM@skillscommission.gov.au.